 - Transition to community college;

 - Seek employment; or

 - Obtain a better job.

-ABE teachers provide direct instruction in the following subject areas:
+For students who place into the ABE program, teachers provide instruction in the following subject areas:

 - Reading comprehension;

 - Math competency;

 - Workforce readiness.

 As part of a WIOA Title-II financially-assisted program, ABE is an equal opportunity program: auxiliary aids and services are available upon request for individuals with disabilities.

 Pre-registration is required.
 Please call the Adult School office at (408) 522-2700 for registration information.
 A free placement test, orientation and a one-on-one counseling appointment are required for enrollment in classes.